-Fire watch personnel for buildings and hot work operations should be informed of the specific duties and responsibilities they are expected to fulfill.
-Fire watch personnel should be trained in the use of fire extinguishers, including practice on training fires.
-Additional information and guidance is contained in Chapter 34, "Welding, Cutting, and Use of Torches," and Chapter 41, "Safeguarding Building Construction and Demolition Operations," of NFPA 1 and in Chapter 3, "Fire Prevention Precautions," of NFPA 51B, "Standard for Fire Prevention in Use of Cutting and Welding Processes."
+Fire watch personnel for buildings and hot work operations should be informed of their specific duties and responsibilities.
+Fire watch personnel should be trained in the use of fire extinguishers and should practice on training fires.
+Additional information and guidance is given in Chapter 34, "Welding, Cutting, and Use of Torches," and Chapter 41, "Safeguarding Building Construction and Demolition Operations," of NFPA 1 and in Chapter 3, "Fire Prevention Precautions," of NFPA 51B, "Standard for Fire Prevention in Use of Cutting and Welding Processes."